Single Blog

 divulging sensitive information.

-• Physical Security Breaches: Test access controls by attempting unauthorized entry into
+• Physical Security Breaches: Test access controls by attempting unauthorized entry into restricted areas.

-• Advanced Persistent Threat (APT) Simulation: Simulate long-term attack scenarios to test
+• Advanced Persistent Threat (APT) Simulation: Simulate long-term attack scenarios to test the company’s ability to detect ongoing threats.

 Tools and Techniques: